maxbhs/Prince/README.md

 Daniel Medina Tolra,
 Max Melendez Llorens,

 # PRINCE OF PERSIA REMAKE

-## Funcionalitats:
+## Features:
-- Interfície gràfica que mostra la vida, teva i dels enemics.
+- Graphical interface that shows life and your enemies.
-- Dos nivells de distribució diferent.
+- Two different levels.
-- Dues de les trampes que existeixen en el joc: Terra que cau i la trampa amb doble fulla.
+- Two of the traps that exist in the game: deep pits and guillotines.
-- Dos enemics amb representacions i habilitats diferents: Soldier i Boss.
+- Two enemies with different abilities and performances: Soldier and Boss.
-- El príncep pot lluitar amb l'espasa amb els enemics que es troba de manera similar a com ho fa en el joc original.
+- Prince can fight with enemies with the sword very similar to how it does in the original game.

-- Estructura bàsica de 4 pantalles: menú principal, jugar, instruccions, crèdits.
+- Basic structure of four screens: the main menu, play, instructions, credits.
-- Animació de les torxes.
+- Animation torches.
-- Possibilitat de llançar els enemics a les dues trampes.
+- Possibility to throw enemies to both traps.

-- Teleport: Per tot el mapa hi ha uns cercles blaus que et teletransporten a uns cercles vermells.
+- Teleport: Across the map there are some blue circles that teleport you to red circles.

-## Instruccions:
+## Instructions:

-- Corre dreta: Mantenir apretada fletxa direcció dreta.
+- Run right: Hold right button
-- Corre esquerra: Mantenir apretada fletxa direcció esquerra.
+- Run Left: Hold left button
-- Caminar dreta: Polsar fletxa direcció dreta.
+- Walk Right: Press once right.
-- Caminar esquerra: Polsar fletxa direcció esquerra.
+- Walk left: Press once left.
-- Saltar cap amunt: Polsar fletxa direcció amunt (Si pot escalar escalara).
+- Jump up: Press up, player will jump when realese (If you can climb climb).
-- Saltar dreta o esquerra curt: (Estant aturat) Mantenir fletxa direcció amunt + fletxa direcció dreta/esquerra
+- Jump right or left short: (while standing) Press up +  right / left (When realese up button rigt/left has to be pressed)
-- Saltar dreta o esquerra llarg: (En moviment) Mantenir fletxa direcció amunt + fletxa direcció dreta/esquerra
+- Jump right or left over: (Moving) Press up + right / left (When realese up button rigt/left has to be pressed)
-- Ajupir-se: Polsar fletxa direcció avall.
+- Crouch: down button
-- Posició combat: space.
+- Combat position: space.
-- Atacar: (En posició combat) fletxa direcció amunt.
+- Attacking: (In combat) up button.
-- Atura atac enemic: (En posició combat) fletxa direcció avall.
+- Parri (In combat) down button.
-- C : (En posició combat i amb enemic a prop) Canviar direcció atac.
+- Switch Attack direction: (In combat) C.

-## Jugar:
+## Play:
-- Descarga la capreta freeprince
+- download freeprince folder
-- Executa el freeprince.exe
+- Run freeprince.exe